w3c/Mobile-Checker/README.md

 # Mobile Checker

-Mobile Checker is a checker for mobile's developers who want to improve their code.
+The Mobile Checker is a tool for Web developers who want to make their Web page or Web app work better on mobile devices.

 ## Installation